Effects of Climate Change Stories

 January 25, 2024

-After the hottest year on record, here's what we can expect—and what we must accomplish—to combat the climate crisis in the year ahead.
+After the hottest year on record, here's what we can expect—and what we must accomplish—to combat climate change in the year ahead.

 Wind turbines line the top of Pillar Mountain in Kodaik, Alaska